tanveerahmed9/mlopslearning/README.md

 # mlopslearning
-this repo is for learning MLOps , start with basic then move kserver etc
+this repo is for learning MLOps and llmops, start with basic then move kserver , agentic retrieval etc